ukupat/what-2-do/README.md

 * Joanna Niklus

 #### Plan
 Our language consists of lexer and parser which will be both written in Java using ANTLR.
-Syntax errors will be displayed to a pop-up box.
+Syntax errors will be displayed to our IDE.

 [Example code](https://github.com/ukupat/akt-project/wiki/Example-Code)